-Without any official program, anti-death penalty protesters busied themselves Monday evening with song and prayer.
+Without any official program, anti-death penalty protesters busied themselves Monday evening at the gates of the Governor's Mansion with song and prayer.
 And Twitter.

 "'The court reinstituted Marcell Williams' death sentence for procedural reason no more.'
 What?
 Hold on, let's figure out what's happening."

-Laura Hardy said the thing that’s most gotten under her skin the last couple of weeks of Arkansas executions has been the seemingly gleeful, baiting comments made on Twitter and elsewhere from Arkansas politicians.
+Laura Hardy said the thing that’s most irritated her the last couple of weeks of Arkansas executions has been the seemingly gleeful, baiting comments made on Twitter and elsewhere by Arkansas politicians.

 "What lifts me up?
 There's a lot of people who, all over the world, who're as upset as we are."